citp/privacy-policy-historical/r/re/ret/retechulous.com.md

-> *The following text is extracted and transformed from the retechulous.com privacy policy that was archived on 2014-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141231005359id_/http%3A//retechulous.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the retechulous.com privacy policy that was archived on 2015-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150610000020id_/http%3A//retechulous.com/privacy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | ReTechulous

 **What information do we collect?**